-Peter Lock discovered this wild seedling in the early 1800s, while walking in Dean Wood, just outside of Buckfastleigh, which is about 4 miles from our ciderhouse in Stoke Gabriel.
+Peter Lock discovered this wild seedling in the early 1800s, while walking in Dean Wood, just outside of Buckfastleigh, which is about 4 miles from our ciderhouse.

 A large, white fleshed apple apple with distinctive striping, it is suitable for cooking and dessert.
 We use it to provide some backbone to our gorgeous cider and balances out sharpness from some of the full-on flavoured cider varieties.
 Very sweet and aromatic.